Claude Code Plugins

 Before reporting success, verify:

-- ✓ experiment_summary.md was found and read
+- ✓ experiment_summary.yaml was found and read

 - ✓ Run directories exist with expected structure (check 1-2 examples)